vanhoangkha/Networking-fundamentals/Day61_Wireless_Configuration.md

 WLC INTERFACES

-- Quản lý INTERFACES
+- Management INTERFACES
-    - Used for Quản lý traffic such as Telnet, SSH, HTTP, HTTPS, RADIUS authentication, NTP, SYSLOG, etc.
+    - Used for Management traffic such as Telnet, SSH, HTTP, HTTPS, RADIUS authentication, NTP, SYSLOG, etc.
-    - CAPWAP TUNNELS are also formed to / from the WLC’s Quản lý Giao diện
+    - CAPWAP TUNNELS are also formed to / from the WLC’s Management Interface
-- REDUNDANCY Quản lý Giao diện
+- REDUNDANCY Management Interface
     - When TWO WLCs are connected by their REDUNDANCY PORTS, one WLC is “ACTIVE” and the other is “STANDBY”
-    - This Giao diện can be used to connect to and manage the “STANDBY” WLC
+    - This Interface can be used to connect to and manage the “STANDBY” WLC

-- VIRTUAL Giao diện
+- VIRTUAL Interface
-    - This Giao diện is used when communicating with Không dây CLIENTS to relay DHCP requests, perform CLIENT WEB AUTHENTICATION, etc.
+    - This Interface is used when communicating with Không dây CLIENTS to relay DHCP requests, perform CLIENT WEB AUTHENTICATION, etc.

-- SERVICE Cổng Giao diện
+- SERVICE Port Interface
-    - If the SERVICE Cổng is used, this Giao diện is bound to it and used for OUT-OF-BAND Quản lý
+    - If the SERVICE Port is used, this Interface is bound to it and used for OUT-OF-BAND Management

-- DYNAMIC Giao diện
+- DYNAMIC Interface
     - These are the INTERFACES used to map a WLAN to a VLAN
     - Ví dụ :
-        - TRAFFIC from the “INTERNAL” WLAN will be sent to the WIRED Mạng from the WLCs “INTERNAL” DYNAMIC Giao diện
+        - TRAFFIC from the “INTERNAL” WLAN will be sent to the WIRED Network from the WLCs “INTERNAL” DYNAMIC Interface

 ---

-WLAN Cấu hình
+WLAN Configuration

 Click “NEW”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b20dbb39-fac6-4cf3-926b-869e75c04e15)

-Fill in details of the Giao diện and click “APPLY”
+Fill in details of the Interface and click “APPLY”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/48a4810d-a56c-4aef-8cfd-d2474d42cbb1)